 You’re encouraged to visit https://qpp.cms.gov for more overall information on QPP (MIPS and APMs) and for any needed details.

-Contact us at 800-899-4237, extension 2264 for more information on the Medics EHR and to schedule a personalized system overview for your practice / specialty.
+Contact us at 800-899-4237, extension 2264 for more information on the Medics EHR and how to avoid MIPS Penalties with ADS and the Medics EHR…Guaranteed!

 See why thousands of physicians rely on systems from ADS.

 Content pertaining to governmental information (e.g., CMS, Medicare, Medicaid, MACRA, etc.) is presented by ADS according to our best understanding of them. www.cms.gov or other reliable websites should be consulted, or the organization(s) should be contacted directly for details, or if clarifications are needed.
 ADS is not responsible for any typographical errors.